 First Day of School in Raptor Boyfriend

 Stella is a high school student who just moved to Ladle, Ontario, which is your standard Twin Peaks‘esque mountain town.
 It has its fair host of standby humans and a delightful cast of cryptids.
 They range from Robert Raptorson the raptor to Taylor the bigfoot.
 Stella is a socially anxious teenager worried about her first day at a new school.
-In the process, she is seeking to create or discover what her true identity is.
+In the process, she is seeking to create or discover her true identity.
 She schemes from a selection of options how she will amaze her new classmates with how cool or edgy she is.
 Unfortunately, these things don’t really go to plan.
 And that’s not necessarily bad!

 The first day revolves around Stella’s locker.
 Here you meet Robert, Fae, and Ingrid.
 Early on you are invited to a party at “The Lake.”
 You’re quested to attend later in the evening and invite some cool people too.
 At first, this is terribly daunting.
 For a transplant new girl who’s simply playing it by ear though, the success in this task is remarkable on her part.
 After a finished day, some lounging around at home, and a phone call, you will make it to The Lake.
 It may not be exactly what it first seems though, and a chanceful interaction sheds light on what’s going on.
 From there, you’ll share an initiation of secrets and pure hilarity–and also sweetness.